 A sustainable community goes beyond economic growth and development to include a responsible approach to safeguarding our environment, including clean water, clean air, our safe and well maintained green spaces, state-of-the-art waste disposal, and leading-edge strategies on dealing with climate change.

-In this regard, and as a member of Thunder Bay’s EarthCare Committee I was pleased to have attended the Blue Dot workshop at the Federation of Canadian Municipalities AGM on July of 2016 in Edmonton and brought a resolution to Council for a Memorandum of Agreement for the protection of clean water and air, which was approved unanimously.
+As a member of Thunder Bay’s EarthCare Committee I was pleased to have attended the Blue Dot workshop at the Federation of Canadian Municipalities AGM on July of 2016 in Edmonton and brought a resolution to Council for a Memorandum of Agreement for the protection of safe water and clean air, which was approved unanimously.

 As your Member of Parliament, I would continue protecting our environment by making it easier for Canadians to participate in the diversion of recycling products to our landfill site.
 Our riding is still below many other cities and there is no reason why we cannot do it as well and increase our recycling program participation.

-Other key areas of my sustainable community program include becoming a “Smart City” through the people-centric use of new technology and innovative practices including the expansion of hot zones across the Thunder Bay—Superior North riding (including parks) where people can use their laptops, and ensuring that the latest technology and high-speed access (Fibre Optics) is available to all communities in our riding.
+My sustainable community program include becoming a “Smart Region” through the people-centric use of new technology and innovative practices including the expansion of hot zones across the Thunder Bay—Superior North riding (including parks) where people can use their laptops, and ensuring that the latest technology is available to all communities in our riding.